 Aspirated foreign bodies have a predilection for the right tracheobronchial tree, given the wider and steeper structure of the right main bronchus 6.

 The hallmark of an aspirated foreign body is a lung volume that does not change during the respiratory cycle 6.
-Medical imaging departments will have a dedicated suspected foreign body inhalation series.
+Medical imaging departments may have a dedicated suspected foreign body inhalation series.

-- in infants and toddlers, a parent can be asked to push inward and upward on the child's upper abdomen for attaining expiration
+in infants and toddlers, a parent can be asked to push inward and upward on the child's upper abdomen to encourage expiration

-- unilateral emphysema or atelectasis are the most common findings; only uncommonly will a radiopaque foreign body be demonstrated 1-2
+unilateral emphysema or atelectasis are the most common findings 1-2

-In case there is a high suspicion of foreign body aspiration by an infant or toddler, but the chest x-ray is inconclusive, fluoroscopy may be attempted.
+If the chest x-ray examination is inconclusive and there is ongoing high clinical suspicion of foreign body aspiration, fluoroscopy may be attempted.
 The child is imaged in the lateral decubitus position, lying on the presumed affected side.
-The occluded lung is immobile on inspiration-respiration.
+The occluded lung would be unchanged in volume and immobile through respiration.